-On some coaches with water pump and valves in front storage area, a wood cover has been installed with 2 to 4 screws.
+On some coaches with water pump and valves in front storage area, a wood or metal cover has been installed with screws.
 To gain access to components, you need to remove 4 to 6 screws.
 Cover is there to protect plumbing parts and not a code requirement.